-The return results suggest that Quant Ratings contain value-relevant information, but they do not offer any insight into whether SA contributors incorporate this information into their reports.
-As a first test, we simply count the number of SA reports that mention words commonly associated with quantitative analysis in their written reports (hereafter Quant Reports).
+The return results suggest that Quant Ratings contain value-relevant information, but they do not offer any insight into whether SA users incorporate this information.
+To investigate this question, we examine the research reports of SA contributors.
+As a first test, we count the number of SA reports that mention words commonly associated with quantitative analysis (hereafter Quant Reports).
 In the three years prior to the introduction of the Quant Ratings, we find a total of 71 Quant Reports (0.15% of all reports), whereas this number increases to 1,583 Quang Reports (3.15%) in the post period.

 Reports can be influenced by quantitative ratings even if they do not explicitly mention quantrelated words.
-As a broader test of the influence of quant ratings on SA research, we examine how post period.
+As a broader test of the influence of quant ratings on SA research, we examine how Quant Ratings correlate with the SA reports recommendations (i.e., Buy, Hold, or Sell) in the preversus post period.
 We find that SA report recommendations are uncorrelated with Quant Ratings in the preperiod but become strongly correlated with Quant Ratings in the post-period.
-For example, among reports in the post-period that do not explicitly mention quant (Non-Quant Reports), we find that a oneunit increase in Quant Ratings (e.g., moving form a Hold to a Buy) is associated with a 5.5 percentage point increase (roughly 13%) in the probability that the SA report recommendation increases by one unit (e.g., moving from a Hold to a Buy).
+For example, among reports in the post-period that do not explicitly mention quant (Non-Quant Reports), we find that a oneunit increase in Quant Ratings (e.g., moving form a Hold to a Buy) is associated with a 5.0 percentage point increase (roughly 12%) in the probability that the SA report recommendation increases by one unit (e.g., moving from a Hold to a Buy).
 This estimate increases to 17.5 percentage points (or a 40% increase) for Quant Reports.
-Importantly, we find no evidence that SA report recommendations were becoming more correlated with quant recommendations over time during the pre-period, which is inconsistent with pre-trends driving the results.
+We find no evidence that SA report recommendations were becoming more correlated with quant recommendations over time during the pre-period, which is inconsistent with pre-trends driving the results.